STRIDES/NIHCloudLabAzure/docs/extramural_login.md

   ![TOU](/docs/images/AZ_gm_20.png)

-12. Navigate to `portal.azure.com`, click Get Started and tell Microsoft how you plan to use the platform if asked.
+12. Navigate to `portal.azure.com`, click ~Get Started* and tell Microsoft how you plan to use the platform if prompted.

   ![TOU](/docs/images/AZ_gm_24.png)